godot-extended-libraries/godot-pivot-painter/reference-pivot-painter.md

-# Pivot Painting
+## Pivot Painter in Godot

-The aim of the addon is to store object properties in the textures.
+The addon aims to store object properties in the textures.

 Modified from https://github.com/Gvgeo/Pivot-Painter-for-Blender/issues/4

 ## The case of a plant/tree

-For the creation of the textures, user has to create each part that need to move as a separate object with correct origin, rotation, and parent relations, need to apply scale and location.
-(Afterwards parts can be merged as needed.)
+For the creation of the textures, the user has to create each part that needs to move as a separate object with the correct origin, rotation, and parent relations, need to apply scale and location.
+(Afterwards, parts can be merged as needed.)

 Addon will create textures with enough pixels to store each object information separate (1 pixel per object).

-To be able to read the info, also creates a uv map which points all the object's vertices to the same object's pixel.
+To be able to read the info, the addon also creates a UV map that points all the object's vertices to the same object's pixel.

 Information in textures is stored from left to right and top to bottom, based on objects indices.

-In godot will need to rotate the vertices from the object's origin while accounting parent's current offsets.
+In Godot Engine will need to rotate the vertices from the object's origin while accounting parent's current offsets.

 ----